ericpgreen/coping_together_nc_rct/simulate.md

 the 2.5-3.5 range.

-Eve has some pilot data like this from a single group pre-post study where families were nested in groups but there were not multiple groups per facilitator.
+Eve has some pilot data like this from a single group pre-post study where families were nested in groups **but there were not multiple groups per leader**.
 The families were selected from the target population, though judging by the baseline means it’s likely that not all would meet more stringent criteria for programmatic need.

     # A tibble: 4 × 4
     # Groups:   caregiver [2]